bradgwest/paap/write/paper.md

 The algorithm has two general steps:

-1. Inputs are passed through the network and output values calculated, providing the values needed to calculate epsilon and the derived gradients.
+1. Inputs are passed through the network and output values calculated, providing the values needed to calculate the error, epsilon, and the derived gradients.
 2. The error signal from the output layer is propagated backwards through the network such that each weight and bias is updated according to its effect on the overall error of the cost function.